 Preparing for an online class

-Some of your classes at the Business School will take place online, the three platforms available to staff for running online classes and events are Blackboard Collaborate UltraMicrosoft Teams and Zoom.
-This page will help you to familiarise yourself with those platforms, and effectively prepare for and participate in your classes.
+Some of your classes at the Business School may take place online.
+The three platforms available to staff for running online classes and events are Blackboard Collaborate Ultra, Microsoft Class Teams and Zoom.
+This page will help you to familiarise yourself with those platforms, and effectively prepare for and participate in these classes.

 Get to know the platform you're using

-Your Module Leader should let you know what platform will be used for online classes - if not we recommend you asking them to post a module announcement in Minerva - this will give you and others the opportunity to view the relevant page in the Digital Tools section of this site to practice using the platform yourselves before a class.
-Select the links below to learn more about each platform.
+Your Module Leader should let you know what platform will be used for any online classes - if not we recommend you asking them to post a module announcement in Minerva - this will give you and others the opportunity to view the relevant page in the Digital Tools section of this site to practice using the platform yourselves before a class.

 Preparing for your class

-The recommendations below will help to make sure that you are prepared for your online class.
+The recommendations below will help to make sure that you are prepared for an online class.
 Some steps need only to be followed once, and others may have to be undertaken regularly throughout the academic year as you attend different classes for different modules.
 Select each recommendation to expand it and show more information.

 Learn what platform you're using and practice using it

-Your Module Leader should tell you which platform they are using to run online classes – if not we recommend asking them to post a module announcement so that you and your fellow students can use the Digital Tools pages of this site to learn more about the platform and practice using it.
+Your Module Leader should tell you which platform they are using to run any online classes - if not we recommend asking them to post a module announcement so that you and your fellow students can use the Digital Tools pages of this site to learn more about the platform and practice using it.

 Learn how to join the class